 “Hopefully there’s some good synergy from what they’ve seen that I bring to the table,” Powell said.
 “And hopefully a deal is able to be done sometime.
 But yeah, I see myself being here and being a part of the Heat organization for however long they’ll have me.”

 Powell is in the final year of a five-year, $90MM contract that he signed with Portland.
-He’s averaging a team-best 23 points, 3.6 rebounds and 2.6 assists in 45 starts.
-The point average is also a career best and his shooting averages are strong — 47.4 percent overall and 39.6 percent on 3-point tries.
+He’s averaging a team-best 23.0 points, to go along with 3.6 rebounds and 2.6 assists per game in 45 starts.
+The scoring average is also a career best and his shooting averages are strong — 47.4 percent overall and 39.6 percent on three-point tries.

 “This is definitely a place that I want to be,” Powell said.
 “It’s been nothing but great.
 Coming here getting adjusted, the organization has been amazing.
 I love where I’m at.
 I love the setup.
 I love the mentality.
 I love the approach.
 It has been, honestly, a super easy transition because I feel like everybody in the organization has the same mentality I have of pushing yourself to achieve the best and be the best version of yourself.
 It’s been fun.”

-Powell has been traded a few times in his career and it happened again this week in a odd way.
+Powell has been traded a few times in his career – including from the Trail Blazers to the Clippers to the Heat since signing his current contract – and it happened again this week in a odd way.
 He was moved from the USA Stripes team in the three-team All-Star event on Sunday to the World Team due to Giannis Antetokounmpo‘s injury.

 To think Norman Powell should be a 2x all star by now if the nba didnt rob his spot last year when they gave it to James Harden